 The fact is that in Canada the CRA, landlords and creditors do not want to drive companies out of business.
 Quite rightly, the CRA currently have political directions and want to maintain contributing members of our society.
 Landlords do not want a series of empty premises for which they require new tenants to be found.
 Creditors also realize that there will be little, if any, recovery for them from asset sales if they push a debtor into a formal insolvency proceeding at this time.

 I should state that my firm has been busy with businesses that have reached the end of their ability to continue and we have been busy helping businesses and people whilst this terrible virus has destroyed and diminished the lives and hopes of millions.
-We do advise people to how to restructure or close down businesses when that is needed and then we help them cope with the personal and business consequences.
-There is a time for everything and sometimes formal protection is the only choice left, but this year, the time of last choice could be extended.
+We do advise people how to restructure or close down businesses when that is needed and then we help them cope with the personal and business consequences.
+There is a time for everything and sometimes formal protection is the only choice left, but this year, the time of being forced to make the last possible choice could be extended.
 I am always willing to talk to directors and discuss their business options, even if it is simply to give them confidence to persevere.

 Looking back over the past 10 months, “wait” has been the best business advice I was happy to give to directors.
 One should never tear up your dreams before they are taken from you.
 If your business is struggling, please wait and hang on for a little bit more.
 Hopefully by the end of 2021, you will be enjoying a healthy year in body and finance.